An explicit KO-degree map and applications: Suslin matrices and the degree map

 \section{Suslin matrices and the degree map}

 The main goal of this section is to establish Theorem \ref{thmintro:matrixgenerator}, which appears here as Theorem \ref{thm:suslinmatrixgwgenerator}.
-To establish this theorem, Subsection \ref{ss:preliminaries} begins with a motivation showing that certain Grothendieck-Witt groups of odd-dimensional split smooth affine quadrics are free $GW(k)$-modules of rank $1$.
+To establish this theorem, we begin by showing in Subsection \ref{ss:preliminaries} that suitable Grothendieck--Witt groups of odd-dimensional split smooth affine quadrics are free $GW(k)$-modules of rank $1$.
 In Subsection \ref{ss:preliminaries} we review Suslin matrices and their basic properties.
-In Subsection \ref{ss:degreemap}, we state Theorem \ref{thm:suslinmatrixgwgenerator}, which shows that the Suslin matrices can be viewed as providing explicit generators of the $GW(k)$-modules just mentioned.
-Subsubsection \ref{ss:firstreduction} reduces the proof of Theorem \ref{thm:suslinmatrixgwgenerator} to an explicit computation in Witt groups of split smooth affine quadrics, which is the content of Subsection \ref{ss:technical}.
+In Subsection \ref{ss:degreemap}, we state Theorem \ref{thm:suslinmatrixgwgenerator}, which shows that the Suslin matrices yield explicit generators of the $GW(k)$-modules just mentioned.
+Using Suslin's classical $K$-theoretic version of Theorem \ref{thm:suslinmatrixgwgenerator}, Subsection \ref{ss:firstreduction} reduces the proof of Theorem \ref{thm:suslinmatrixgwgenerator} to an explicit computation in Witt groups of split smooth affine quadrics.
+Finally, in Subsection \ref{ss:technical}, we perform the (rather long) explicit computation just mentioned to conclude; the argument proceeds by induction and the bulk of the argument amounts to developing techniques to establish the induction step.